AdobeDocs/cja-apis/src/pages/credentials/index.md

 ## Troubleshooting
 The following information provides troubleshooting tips for common status code errors:

 * **400**: Bad request.
-The request is missking key information or has incorrect syntax.
+The request is missing key information or has incorrect syntax.
 Make sure the required paramters are specified for the endpoint.
 * **401**: Authentication failed.
 Make sure that you have included the word `Bearer` in the **Authorization** field with a space between the word and your pasted value.
 * **403**: Forbidden.
 Check that you have proper permissions to access the data for your organization.
 If an error indicates that your region is missing, make sure that your admin has added the **Adobe Experience Platform** product profile to your account.
 Also, check that you have correctly entered the value for the `x-gw-ims-org-id` header.